Canon 450D vs SL3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Canon EOS Rebel SL3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SL3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 450D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 450D and SL3 can be found, respectively, in the Canon 450D Manual (free pdf) or the online Canon SL3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 450D or the Canon SL3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.